A14x01/sudoku-solver/README.md

-Easy sudoku solver that check evry row, column and box
+Easy sudoku solver that check every row, column and box